hu-xiaonan/bucklingassembly-abaqus/README.md

 <img src="./curved/assets/poking-detail.png" width="400">

-### Simulating buckling assembly of ultra-flexible structures
+### Buckling assembly of ultra-flexible structures

 Ultra-flexible structures are extremely difficult to assemble due to its extremely low stiffness, which can also lead to convergence issues in FEA when using implicit analysis.
-Explicit dynamics analysis is used for such simulations, see [Simulating buckling assembly of ultra-flexible structures](./ultraflexible/README.md).
+Explicit dynamics analysis is used for such simulations, see [Buckling assembly of ultra-flexible structures](./ultraflexible/README.md).

 <img src="./ultraflexible/assets/job_1.png" width="400">

-### Simulating buckling assembly with substrate-included modeling
+### Substrate-included buckling assembly simulation

 This simulation approach incorporates the substrate directly into the model, offering a more realistic depiction of the assembly process.
-For such simulations, see [Simulating buckling assembly with substrate-included modeling](./with_substrate/README.md).
+For such simulations, see [Substrate-included buckling assembly simulation](./with_substrate/README.md).

 <img src="./with_substrate/assets/substrate_deformation.png" width="500">